sakuragasaki46/MukuroI/README.md

 * Run all the migrations: `pw_migrate python3 -m peewee_migrate migrate --database="$DATABASE_URL"`
 * Done!
 You can now run this bot as a script.

+## Management

+To simplify management, I created a script named Handbook.
+You can run it by running `python3 -m mukurobot.handbook`.
+Here you can easily view user info (please note no personal info is collected aside from Discord IDs and names), set risk level on users, and export `badusers.txt`.

+`badusers.txt` is a list of potentially dangerous user IDs.
+To prevent sharing PII, I did not ship it with the bot, but you have to ask me personally for it.

+Also, the definition of “dangerous” is subjective, so every instance of this bot has a list on its own.

 ## Caveats

 * It has synchronous HTTP dependencies despite the bot being async.
+* The whole code has no tests.